"Never miss an opportunity to present your research."

 I opted to present.

-I have reiterated the advice that started this post to my PhD, Hyung Wook Choi, who also opted to present.
+I have reiterated the advice that started this post to my PhD student, Hyung Wook Choi, who also opted to present.

 This post is a summary of this brief event.